Skip to main content

 Mary is complexly drawn and constantly evolving as a character.
 From her initial naivety and quiet determination to succeed at medical school, to her emergence as a vengeful femme fatale, she refuses to allow herself to be relegated to the status of victim, despite the horrendous things that occur to her and eventually push her into grisly action.
 Katherine Isabelle is excellent as Mary, portraying her as a strong and thoughtful young woman who not only makes difficult decisions, but lives with the consequences and struggles to reconcile her ever-shifting morality.
 She never plays Mary as a psychopath, despite the sometimes horrendous acts she carries out.

 This non-judgemental approach extends to the underground world of body modification in which Mary finds herself.
 Beautifully realised and, far from the exploitative, murky place it could have been, it’s populated by idiosyncratic and deeply sympathetic misfits with complex inner lives.
 Chief amongst these individuals is Beatress (Tristan Risk), a young woman who has had her face surgically enhanced to resemble her idol Betty Boop, and her friend Ruby Realgirl, who has extreme surgery to realise her dream of becoming a living Barbie doll.
-Despite all the grotesque freakery on display with such characters stretching their skin beyond recognition and going to lengths to drastically change their outward appearance, they are never exploited or made fun of; they’re fleshed out, sympathetic and imbued with pathos.
+Despite all the grotesque freakery on display with such characters reconfiguring their skin to change their outward appearance, make it reflect who they are on the inside, they are never exploited or made fun of; they’re fleshed out, sympathetic and imbued with pathos.

-Funny, sexy, horrifying and tragic, this is a dark carnival of a film, brimming with edgy humour, daring pathos and quiet power.
+Funny, sensual, horrifying and tragic, this is a dark carnival of a film, brimming with edgy humour.

 Popular posts from this blog